taybenlor/runno/README.md

 - `client` - a static website that exposes the runno runtime to be embedded as an iframe
 - `host` - helpers for running code on the client from another website
 - `runtime` - a library that provides web components and helpers that can be bundled into your own project for using runno without an iframe
-- `wasi-motor` - a library for running WASI binaries in the browser
+- `wasi` - a library for running WASI binaries in the browser

 ## Running locally